ppy/osu-wiki/wiki/Help_Center/en.md

 ### Am I allowed to change my account's username?

-osu! supporters can get change their usernames, which can be [at the osu!store](http://store.ppy.sh/store/product/32).
+[osu!supporters](/wiki/osu!supporter) can get change their usernames, which can be [at the osu!store](http://store.ppy.sh/store/product/32).

 There are some points to username changes to know: